 In the middle of the 19th century, the state began to suspect a “false bottom” in domestic capitalism.
-They organized a series of investigations and were terrified, because these expeditions unveiled a little bit of the real picture of people’s life: it turned out that the religious beliefs of the common people differed significantly from official Orthodoxy.
+They organized a series of investigations and were terrified, because these expeditions unveiled a little bit of the real picture of people’s lives: it turned out that the religious beliefs of the common people differed significantly from official Orthodoxy.
 It was a matter of a hybrid faith, a folk Orthodoxy, including strong pagan elements as well as collectivist social ideals.
 The government saw that popular beliefs were close to Western socialist views: universal equality, collective property, and a rejection of state hierarchy.
-Their communities formed a web and it was a kind of spatially dispersed, oppositional religious confederate republic, embedded in Russian Empire
+Their communities formed a web, and it was a kind of spatially dispersed, oppositional religious confederate republic, embedded in the Russian Empire.

-The Russian masses, however, were incapable of arriving at a revolution independently, despite their widespread oppositionist leanings.
-It was up to the Bolsheviks then to consolidate and transform native libertarianism into nationwide revolutionary events.
-However, far less attention was given to the various aspects of the popular worldview which made possible the revolutionary experience.
-Why did the masses began to revolt against the authority and official orthodoxy after the October revolution?In general, they were not convinced that Marxists were Bolsheviks.
-This enigma always attracted researchers, something left unanalyzed in the mass consciousness behind the class struggle.
+Even though many people in Russia were against the government, they were not able to start a revolution on their own.
+Then it was up to the Bolsheviks to bring local libertarianism together and turn it into national revolutionary events.But people didn’t pay nearly as much attention to the different parts of the common worldview that made the revolution possible.After the October revolution, why did the people start to rebel against the government and official beliefs?In general, they were not convinced that Marxists were Bolsheviks.
+This enigma always attracted researchers—something left unanalyzed in the mass consciousness behind the class struggle.
 Even though Soviet Marxists always emphasized the political role of popular freethinking and religious dissent in oppositional movements, the next step was made in the post-Soviet period, in particular by post-Marxist historian Aleksandr Pyzhikov.
 He traced the foundations of the Soviet project to the Old Belief ethics of various priestless denominations, i.e., to the messianic radicalism of the popular faith.
 He even proposed the bright and controversial formula that the roots of Stalinist Bolshevism lie in the religious dissent of the masses, particularly in the ethics of the Old Believers.
-In other words, many principles of the Soviet system, in the way how it was realized by masses, derived implicitly from communal societies of pre-revolutionary religious dissenters.
+In other words, many fundamental tenets of the Soviet system, as the general public understood it, implicitly derive from the communal societies of pre-revolutionary religious dissenters.

 DB:What are your current projects?

-NS: For the last half of the year or more, I have worked quite closely with the notion of alchemy.
-First, I wrote an essay where I interpret Marx’s theory of the self-realization of humanity as an alchemical opus magnum.It was a super interesting research project in which I reread the first volume of Capital through an alchemical optic.
-For example, Karl Marx considered the process of exchange as “the alchemist’s retort of circulation” in which different value-forms ‘crystallize’ in the result of this particular stage of the long general social process of human self-activity (Selbstbetätigung).
-There are other fascinating matches and I hope that the outcome will be published very soon.
+For the last half of the year or more, I have worked quite closely with the notion of alchemy.
+First, I wrote an essay in which I said that Marx’s theory about how people become self-aware is like an alchemical opus magnum.It was a super interesting research project in which I reread the first volume of Capital through an alchemical optic.
+For example, Karl Marx considered the process of exchange as “the alchemist’s retort of circulation,” in which different value-forms ‘crystallize’ as the result of this particular stage of the long general social process of human self-activity (Selbstbetätigung).
+There are other fascinating matches, and I hope that the outcome will be published very soon.

-To continue the alchemical topic, I collaborated with Hong-Kong based artist Royce NG on his project for Tokyo art-institution, Asakusa.
+To continue the alchemical topic, I collaborated with Hong-Kong based artist Royce NG on his project for the Tokyo art-institution, Asakusa.
 Actually, we began to write a script for his film which we called ‘State Alchemist’.
 It is not finished yet, but I can tell that there are the odious philosophers that play a key role, namely, Nick Land and the Kyoto school of philosophy, which was related to Japan fascism, and contemporary Russian Neo-Eurasianist philosopher Alexander Dugin.
-We look at them as state alchemists – persons who are trying to realize some sort of social and state alchemy, namely, to transfigure the society and world by the power of their ideas.
-Such figures play more and more of an important role in the contemporary world drifting towards more esoteric and Neo-Traditionalist ideologies.
+We look at them as state alchemists – persons who are trying to realize some sort of social and state alchemy, namely, to transfigure society and the world by the power of their ideas.
+Such figures play more and more of an important role in the contemporary world, which is drifting towards more esoteric and Neo-Traditionalist ideologies.